davidhin/notes/phoenix/atomphoenix.md

 5. Find the node name using `squeue -u ABC` where ABC is your username / id.
 6. Once your job has been allocated, under the `NODELIST` column, you will find your node ID.
 For example, `r2n45`.
 7. SSH into the node.
-For example, `r2n45`.
+For example, `ssh r2n45`.
 Now you are within your job node instead of the head node, so you can use your allocated resources freely.
 8. In your selected directory, create a script file (e.g. `start.sh`) which starts your Jupyter session.
 For example:

 ```